 Students will normally be required to have (or to be expecting) a good honours degree, or an equivalent degree awarded by a university outside the United Kingdom.
 The degree may be in Law or in a related discipline.
 We welcome applications from both non-Law graduates and work experience-based candidates.
-Students new to the academic study of law will be advised to read a number of recommended texts by way of induction before they begin the course.
-Students are also encouraged to attend the induction sessions provided in the week prior to the beginning of the course.

 Months of entry